krolow/queue-run/docs/Intro.md

 * Unapologitecally Web 2.0 framework for buildng back-ends and APIs
 * Designed for serverless deployments
-* You don't have to know any CloudFormation
+* Write code and instantly deploy, no need to learn CloudFormation
 * Of the web: HTTP and WebSocket, REST resources, Fetch API, console.log, HTML forms, Blob
 * For the backend: routing, standard and FIFO job queues, scheduled jobs
 * Batteries included: logging, authentication, multipart/form-data, etc